VerKnowSys/svdOS/README.md

 svdOS
 =========

-"Because you deserve to be ServeD!"
+"Because you deserve to be ServeD!" - an open source server-system designed on top of [HardenedBSD](https://hardenedbsd.org/).

 ## Authors: